-Students who major in graphic design take an array of courses that are primarily digitally based.
+Students who major in Design Studies with a concentration in Graphic Design take an array of courses that are primarily digitally based.
 These courses will focus on artistic development, emphasizing the conceptual understanding needed to produce thoughtful, engaging and professional work.
 Students within this major will also challenge notions concerning the making, exhibiting and viewing of art and graphic design.
 The ultimate goal of the program is to foster a new theoretical and aesthetic understanding of art and graphic design that leads toward a unique creative vision.

 What can I do with this major?

-In the spirit of the liberal arts tradition, the Graphic Design major encourages students to supplement their GDS degree with a minor or even another major in order to create a trajectory that meets their individual professional goals.
+In the spirit of the liberal arts tradition, the Graphic Design program encourages students to supplement their Design Studies degree with a minor or even another major in order to create a trajectory that meets their individual professional goals.
 Students frequently pursue supplemental course work in strategic communications, business, art, and computer science.
 Past students have crafted the following career paths:

 - Graphic Designer